wp-plugins/bangla-date-display/readme.txt

 === Bangla Date Display ===
 Contributors: M.A.
 IMRAN
 Developer link: http://facebook.com/imran2w
-Tags: Bangla, Bengali, Bangla Date, Bangla Calendar, Bangladesh, Bangla Time, Hijri Date Requires at least: 2.8
+Tags: Bangla, Bengali, Bangla Date, Bangla Calendar, Bangla Archive Calendar, Bangladesh, Bangla Time, Bangla Season, Hijri Date
+Requires at least: 2.8
 Tested up to: 3.5
 Stable tag: trunk

-Easily display current Bangla date (according to bengali calendar), English and Hijri date in bangla language anywhere in your wordpress blog!
+Easily display current Bangla, English/Gregorian and Hijri date in bangla language anywhere in your wordpress site!

 == Description ==
-"Bangla Date Display" is a simple and easy to use wordpress plugin.
+"Bangla Date Display" is a simple, smart and easy to use wordpress plugin.
 Using this very simple plugin on your wordpress blog/site you can show current time, name of the day, name of the current season of Bangladesh, bangla, english (gregorian) & hijri date, different types of monthly bangla calendar etc in Bangla language!
-Options available for displaying post/page's default (english) time, date & comment count, archive calendar etc in bangla language!
+Options available for displaying post/page's default (english) time, date, comment count, archive calendar etc in bangla language!

 = Usage =